vdonthireddy/ollama-rag/read-from-document/README.md

 python main.py
 ```

-## please note that you may need to change the code to edit the question.
+## Please note that you may need to change the code to edit the question.
 Good luck and Thank you!